b00401062/b00401062.github.io/Textbooks/Alpaydin's Introduction to Machine Learning.md

 - In statistics, going from particular observations to general descriptions is called *inference*, and learning is called *estimation*.

 ### Related Topics

+#### High-Performance Computing

+- Distribute storage and processing efficiently over many computers is important for big data.
+- GPUs allow large chunks of data to be moved and processed in parallel.
+- Good software is needed to manage the execution of the task on parallel hardware.

+#### Data Privacy and Security

+- Personal data should be sanitized by hiding all the personal details.

+#### Model Interpretability and Trust

+- A small test error is considered as a good criterion of the generalization ability.
+- A poorly-generalized system is specialized to its training data and sensitive to *adversarial examples*.
+- Explainable articial intelligence implies that a model is interpretable.

+#### Data Science

+- Machine learning is a new field of data science.